-10.3.2 IRR Output Files
+9.3.2 IRR Output Files

-The Fortran program "ext\irr" extracts IRR data from one or more CAMx \.irr binary files and reformats the data for subsequent analysis.
-The "ext\irr" program performs the following tasks:
+The Fortran program "ext_irr" extracts IRR data from one or more CAMx .irr binary files and reformats the data for subsequent analysis.
+The "ext_irr" program performs the following tasks:

-- Reads and outputs the descriptive header of the \.irr file; - Optionally combines data from several consecutive \ . irr files to provide multi-day output; - Selects data for an individual cell or multiple cells within a PA sub-domain; - Optionally, outputs the selected IRR data to a . csv format ASCII file; - Optionally, outputs the selected IRR data to a UAM average format binary file.
+- Reads and outputs the descriptive header of the .irr file; - Optionally combines data from several consecutive .irr files to provide multi-day output; - Selects data for an individual cell or multiple cells within a PA sub-domain; - Optionally, outputs the selected IRR data to a .csv format text file; - Optionally, outputs the selected IRR data to a UAM average format binary file.